madelinezday/buttondown/guides/monetizing-your-newsletter.md

 -   Paid subscriptions will automatically renew at the end of your designated billing cycle, whether that’s once a month or once a year.
 This spares your subscribers from having to manually renew their subscriptions—while also generating more revenue for you!

 -   If you’re a subscriber and you decide that you no longer want to receive a paid newsletter, simply click “Unsubscribe” as you would with any other newsletter.
-Pro tip: You can always downgrade your subscription by unsubscribing and then re-subscribing for free.
+Pro tip: You can downgrade your subscription by unsubscribing and then re-subscribing for free.

-While these settings can’t be changed in Buttondown, you can customize your payments in [Stripe](https://stripe.com/).
+While these defaults can’t be changed in Buttondown, you can always customize your billing cycle and payment settings in [Stripe](https://stripe.com/).

 ### Integrate Buttondown with Stripe